-When it comes to editing colours, Capture One has an extensive set of tools that help you achieve the desired result.
+When it comes to editing colors, Capture One has an extensive set of tools that help you achieve the desired result.
 The Color Editor and Color Balance tools in Capture One hand you a powerful set of tools that let you manipulate colours to your liking.
-The colours wheels in the colour balance tool let you adjust the colours in the shadows, mid-tones and highlights individually – something that you’d find in video editing software.
+The colours wheels in the colour balance tool let you adjust the colors in the shadows, mid-tones, and highlights individually – something that you’d find in video editing software.

 For the following image, it took me two clicks to select the skin tone of the model and the colour of the flower.
 I could then easily manipulate both of them individually using the colour editor panel.
 Just too easy!